ishikap01/website/README.md

-A responsive and visually appealing e-commerce website built using HTML, CSS, and JavaScript.
+# 🛍️ E-Commerce Website (Frontend)

-It allows users to browse fashion products, view details and manage their shopping cart
+This is a fully responsive e-commerce website built using HTML, CSS, JavaScript, and Flask.
+It allows users to browse fashion products, view details and manage their shopping cart.